 What do I take from this place, this time?
-Sometimes a pebble, a snail shell, a flower, a fern.
-Often a catharsis, an unravelling, A peeling, an untying of knots.
-Always I leave my mark: a footstep on the hill On the path to the lake or labyrinth, All fear floating, trembling and Continue Reading
+A pebble, a snail shell, a flower, a fern.
+A catharsis, an unravelling, A peeling, an untying of knots.
+I leave my mark: a footstep on the hill, On the path to the lake, All fear floating, trembling and tumbling Over the watery rocks.
+Each step Continue Reading

 The eye is the lamp of your body